nandinishxrma29/Data-Analysis/README.md

 In this repository i have created some dashboard by using POWER BI and MS EXCEL Created two projects:-

-A) Corona vrisu data analysis project
+A) Corona virus data analysis project

-B) Fitness watch abalysis project
+B) Fitness watch analysis project